Call (844) 468-2776

 Toast ordering is tied to Toast POS

-Toast online ordering uses real-time menus and order flow inside Toast POS, with Google Search and Maps ordering and Toast delivery options.
+Toast online ordering uses real-time menus and order flow inside Toast POS, with Google ordering paths, guest data, Online Ordering Pro features, and Toast delivery options.
 That is useful when Toast is the operating system.

 Clover ordering stays in Clover's world